-Getting where you want to go can be daunting but these tips should help.
+Getting where you want to go can be challenging but these tips should help.

-The best advice, get a GPS for turn by turn, a good map for the overview, and ask for help early and often – buy our nifty waterproof roadmap with an English/Spanish “asking directions” phrase section printed right on it so they’ll always be handy.
+The best advice, use a free GPS app on your phone for turn by turn directions (but don’t be a lemming).
+Also consider a good map for the overview, and ask for help early and often (our nifty waterproof roadmap has an English/Spanish “asking directions” phrase section printed right on it).

 Directions & Addresses